thi-ng/blog/2016/20160703-clojurescript-webworkers-webgl.md

-can be literally transferred (instead of copied) to the other party by specifying a list of object references as optional argument to [`postMessage`](https://developer.mozilla.org/en-US/docs/Web/API/Worker/postMessage)— here “object” meaning [ArrayBuffers](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer).
+can be literally transferred (instead of copied) to the other party by specifying a list of object references as optional argument to [`postMessage`](https://developer.mozilla.org/en-US/docs/Web/API/Worker/postMessage)— here "object" meaning [ArrayBuffers](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer).
-(In case you’re wondering why this is especially suitable for WebGL, it’s because geometry data and other attributes must be defined as typed arrays, hence a perfect match…)
+(In case you're wondering why this is especially suitable for WebGL, it's because geometry data and other attributes must be defined as typed arrays, hence a perfect match…)